YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/posts/2021/20210410-sisyphus-the-myth-explained.md

 ## What is your choice of ending?

 Before we dive into the meat of this post, let's talk about the elephant in the room: what is your choice of ending?
-There are at least three that I can think of and I have seen these in various threads about 「Sisyphus」.
+There are at least three that I can think of and I have seen these in various threads about 《Sisyphus》.
 These are:

 1. Han Tae Sul was hallucinating about Kang Seo Hae sitting besides him in the plane.